adrianricken/adrianricken/README.md

-# Nice to meet you on my Github 💥
+# Nice to meet you in my Github 💥

 *ABOUT ME*
 - living in Berlin for almost 8 years now, but born and raised in the south of Germany near Freiburg